Luhn mod N algorithm: Limitation

 The Luhn mod N algorithm only works where N is divisible by 2.
-This is because there is an operation to correct the value of a position after doubling its value which does not work where N is not divisable by 2.
-For applications using the English alphabet this is not a problem, since a string of lower-case letters has 26 code-points, and adding Decimal characters adds a further 10, maintaining an N divisible by 2.
+This is because there is an operation to correct the value of a position after doubling its value which does not work where N is not divisible by 2.
+For applications using the ISO basic Latin alphabet this is not a problem, since a string of same-case letters has 26 code-points.
+Adding decimal characters adds a further 10, and adding the other case adds a further 26, maintaining an N divisible by 2 in both cases.

 Explanation

-The second step in the Luhn algorithm re-packs the doubled value of a position into the original digit's base by adding together the individual digits in the doubled value when written in base N. This step results in even numbers if the doubled value is less than or equal to N, and odd numbers if the doubled value is greater than N. For example, in Decimal applications where N is 10, original values between 0 and 4 result in even numbers and original values between 5 and 9 result in odd numbers, effectively re-packing the doubled values between 0 and 18 into a single distinct result between 0 and 9.
+The second step in the Luhn algorithm re-packs the doubled value of a position into the original digit's base by adding together the individual digits in the doubled value when written in base N. This step results in even numbers if the doubled value is less than or equal to N, and odd numbers if the doubled value is greater than N. For example, in decimal applications where N is 10, original values between 0 and 4 result in even numbers and original values between 5 and 9 result in odd numbers, effectively re-packing the doubled values between 0 and 18 into a single distinct result between 0 and 9.

-Where an N is used that is not divisable by 2 this step returns even numbers for doubled values greater than N which cannot be distinguished from doubled values less than or equal to N.
+Where an N is used that is not divisible by 2 this step returns even numbers for doubled values greater than N which cannot be distinguished from doubled values less than or equal to N.

 Outcome

-The algorithm will neither detect all single-digit errors nor all transpositions of adjacent digits if an N is used that is not divisable by 2.
+The algorithm will neither detect all single-digit errors nor all transpositions of adjacent digits if an N is used that is not divisible by 2.
 As these detection capabilities are the algorithm's primary strengths, the algorithm is weakened almost entirely by this limitation.
-The Luhn mod N algorithm odd variation enables applications where N is not divisable by 2 by replacing the doubled value at each position with the remainder after dividing the position's value by N which gives odd number remainders consistent with the original algorithm design.
+The Luhn mod N algorithm odd variation enables applications where N is not divisible by 2 by replacing the doubled value at each position with the remainder after dividing the position's value by N which gives odd number remainders consistent with the original algorithm design.